Introducing recommended recipes using persimmons, which are in season in autumn!

 Persimmon soup

-Adding lemon juice will enhance the flavor and make it even more delicious.
+Adding lemon juice will give it a more intense flavor and make it even more delicious

 Sushi made with smoked salmon shaped like persimmons is visually appealing and children will love it.